ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 - M365-collaboration
 - essentials-manage
 search.appverid:
-description: "Learn how to manage inactive site policies for SharePoint sites using Site lifecycle management."
+description: "Learn how to manage inactive SharePoint sites using Site lifecycle management."
 ---

-# Manage inactive site policies with Site lifecycle management
+# Manage inactive sites using Site lifecycle management

 The Site lifecycle management feature in Microsoft SharePoint Premium - SharePoint Advanced Management allows you to manage inactive sites across your tenant from the [SharePoint admin center](get-started-new-admin-center.md).